debe7408/nexstay-web3/backend/README.md

-# Trip.io Backend
+# NEXSTAY Backend

-This repository holds the backend part of the Trip.io system.
+This repository holds the backend part of the NEXSTAY system.

 ## Authors